-Join your colleagues for a lively discussion at the 9th annual BIG Ideas meeting in Raleigh, NC October 6-8, 2017.
-Attendees will join Provocateurs in large and small group conversations to discuss, “The Emerging and Uncertain Role of Local Governments in Social Minefields.”
+The Alliance for Innovation hosted the 9th annual BIG Ideas meeting in Raleigh, North Carolina on October 6-8, 2017.
+Attendees joined Provocateurs in large and small group conversations to discuss, “The Emerging and Uncertain Role of Local Governments in Social Minefields.”
 Roughly 100 leaders from across North America will join together and think through the question, "What should guide local government as it treads upon disputed social territory?"

 Hosted by the Alliance for Innovation, BIG Ideas is an invitation-only event that gathers progressive leaders to explore critical issues for the future of communities.
 The Alliance for Innovation is inspiring innovation to advance communities.
 As the premier resource for emerging practices in local government, the Alliance is building cultures of innovation and connecting thought leaders in the profession.